andrewboutros/rad-flow/docs/rad-sim-code-structure.rst

 ``noc``, ``noc_adapters``, ``config <configname>``, and ``cluster``.
 The ``noc`` and ``noc_adapters`` parameters are shared across all RADs.
 There may be multiple ``config <configname>`` sections, with each describing a configuration that applies to a specified number of RADs.
 The ``cluster`` tag describes the cluster of RADs, including the number of RADs and their configurations.

+This file should be located in the same directory as the ``config.py`` script.
+For a new design, you should copy the ``config.yml`` file from one of the provided example design directories and make modifications for your use case.

 Note that the parameters within a ``config <configname>`` subsection can be applied to a single RAD or shared among multiple RADs.
 An example configuration file is shown below, followed by an explanation for each configuration parameter.